- Current students

 You should have a significant portfolio of professional work that will enable you to reflect critically on your practice.
-Follow our portfolio hints and tips on what to include, what not to include and how to lay it all out.
+See our portfolio guidelines to help you prepare.

 For this programme, you will need the following:

 1. A recognised Bachelor's degree in the discipline of architecture, with a grade point average of 4.0 or higher in all Level 7 courses; OR

 3. A professional qualification in a relevant discipline recognised as being equivalent to the above.
 And